Program for Public Information (PPI) Committee

 The Program for Public Information (PPI) Committee is tasked with identifying communication projects that reduce flood risk and increase flood awareness.
 The Committee works together to create the PPI Plan and yearly updates.
 This not only shows activities conducted for flood awareness, but also demonstrates the impact that outreach projects have in the community.
 The annual report allows the Committee to keep track of the plan’s outcomes, celebrate achievements, identify areas of improvements, and continue planning for the future.

 In 2017, the City of Miami Beach completed the Program for Public Information (PPI), referred to as the Resiliency Communications Plan at the time, through FEMA’s Community Rating System (CRS).
 Since then, the Program for Public Information (PPI) Committee has met to monitor and evaluate status of projects and outcomes.
 City staff conducted outreach projects and other CRS activities, collected data on implementation and measures.
-This year, the Committee will be conducting an update to the Plan.
+In 2022, the Committee created a new, five-year Program for Public Information.

 PPI Committee 2022